To start a mène (end, round) the winning team places the circle and then throws out the jack to a distance of 6 to 10 meters.

 Imagine a square on the lane going from 6 to 10 meters from the circle.
 When you throw the jack it is valid when even the smallest part of the jack is in the square, like a boule’s validity until it totally passes the dead-ball line.

-According to this mental model the jacks straddling the “lines” in the above drawing are valid.
+According to this mental model, the jacks straddling the “lines” in the above drawing are valid.
 In fact, however, there are no lines on the ground to be straddled.
-The jack at about 10 meters IS valid because it does not exceed the maximum allowable distance, but the jack at about 6m is NOT valid because it is less than the minimum allowable distance.
+The jack at about 6m is NOT valid because it is less than the minimum allowable distance (6m) from the circle.
+(The jack at about 10 meters IS valid because it does not exceed the maximum allowable distance, 10m.)